Three subjects to include in a successful social media strategy: Author Edition

 If you love memes, this is where your meme game can shine.

-If you write fantasy and also play Dungeons and Dragons or write weird fiction and also play Call of Cthulhu (other Table-Top Role-Playing Games - TTRPG’s - are available) you should share your fun/weird experiences.
-It’s highly likely there’ll be a cross-over between fans of the fiction genre you write and fans of the TTRPG genre.
+If you write fantasy and also play Dungeons and Dragons or write Weird fiction and also play Call of Cthulhu (other TTRPGs, that’s Table-Top Role-Playing Games, are available) share your fun/weird experiences.
+It’s highly likely there’ll be a crossover between fans of the fiction genre you write and fans of the TTRPG genre.

 Be relatable to your target audience and they'll keep coming back for more.

-In short, consider what you have to offer your ideal reader (other than your excellent books) and give it to them.
+In short, consider what you have to offer your ideal reader and give it to them.

 Use these three areas in your social media strategy and you’ll be well on your way to growing your audience.